 More information on choosing a specialty

 Career planning for medicsPlanning your career - Health CareersRoyal Medical Benevolent Fund - choosing the specialty that's right for you

-When to choose and apply to your specialty
+When to choose and apply for specialty training

-If you wish to go straight from Foundation Training to Specialty Training, you will be required to apply for training programmes in November of your Foundation Year 2 (FY2).
+If you wish to go straight from Foundation Training to Specialty Training, you will usually apply for training programmes around October and November of your Foundation Year 2 (FY2).

 Find out more about taking time out.

-Specialty Training commences in August and December each year and applicants must have applied by November of the preceding year.
+Specialty Training generally commences in August each year with the main application rounds opening in October or November of the preceding year.

 An indication of key recruitment dates for each year can be found in the Medical Specialty Recruitment Applicant Handbook.

 Health Education England - Specialty Training

 How to apply

-In the main recruitment round, applicants complete an online application form and are usually invited to interview in December and January.
+In the main recruitment round, applicants complete an online application form around October and November and are usually invited to interview between December and March.

 Interviews are in person (so bear this in mind if you are taking time out overseas).
-In most cases you will be expected to take with you an application portfolio (containing a CV) which demonstrates your suitability for that specialty or programme.
+For many specialties you will be expected to take with you an application portfolio (sometimes called an 'evidence folder') which demonstrates your suitability for that specialty or programme.